 How To Make A Crochet Magic Ring

-There is definitely a benefit to using a crochet magic ring, or magic circle, over the traditional beginning chain that you slip stitch into a ring.
-What is it?
+There is definitely a benefit to using a crochet magic ring, or magic circle, over the traditional beginning chain where you slip stitch into a ring.
+What is that benefit?
 There will be no space in the center of your project.
 It will completely “seal” and leave no hole.

 Here are the steps to making the magic ring.
 It may take some practice, so don’t give up!